 Select a an exam type

-You will normally need a 2:1 honours degree or above, or equivalent.
+We accept a 2:2 honours degree from a UK university, or an equivalent academic qualification from a similar non-UK institution.
 This degree should be in a medical, biomedical or relevant biological science discipline.
 Previous MRes or MSc study or a medicine, veterinary or dental qualification may also be accepted.
-Applicants with a 2:2 honours degree, or equivalent, will be considered on an individual basis.

 Students living in